Tutorials

 int_shaft_or = 1.7

-# Build the central cell of the control rod assembly
+# Build the control rod assembly as a hexagonal cell

 )